markuslangus/Applied-Data-Science-Capstone/README.md

-## Viewing the Notebook
+## Viewing the Notebooks

-To view the Jupyter Notebook with all contents and interactive Folium maps, please follow these steps:
+To view the Jupyter Notebooks with all their contents and interactive Folium maps, please follow these steps:

 1. Open [nbviewer](https://nbviewer.jupyter.org/).
 2. Copy the URL of the notebook on GitHub: